-Devon & Somerset Trading Standards Joint Strategic Plan
+Devon, Somerset and Torbay Trading Standards Joint Strategic Plan

-This 3 Year Strategic Plan – 16/19 Update (pdf) details the governance and structure of Devon & Somerset Trading Standards Service and outlines the vision, aims, objectives and priorities that drive our work.
-The Service is commissioned jointly by Devon & Somerset County Councils and the Plan demonstrates clearly how the Service contributes to the corporate priorities of both.
+This Strategic Plan – 2017-2021 (pdf) details the governance and structure of Devon, Somerset and Torbay Trading Standards Service and outlines the vision, aims, objectives and priorities that drive our work.
+The Service is commissioned jointly by Devon, Somerset and Torbay Councils and the Plan demonstrates clearly how the Service contributes to the corporate priorities of all three authorities.
 To read the corporate priorities in more detail click on name of the Council of interest above.

 In order to ensure we are dealing with the issues that cause the most concern and harm to consumers and businesses we follow the National Trading Standards Board Intelligence Operating Model, which helps us identify, prioritise and direct resources to those areas of greatest local importance.

 After completing a strategic assessment, we produce a control strategy which details our priority areas and how we plan to tackle them.
 Our 2017/18 Control Strategy can be viewed here.

 This year, our 3 key priority areas are: